 Everyone wants to experience the feeling of falling in love.
 It’s one of the most beautiful feelings to experience.
 You’re vulnerable.
 You emotionally give yourself to someone.
 It’s when you’re at your happiest.
 But, with everything, there’s a downside.
 You can’t ride the high forever, and even if you’re in love, there’s a chance they’re not.
-I’m not trying to scare you, but sometimes we have to learn how to unlove someone.
+We’re not trying to scare you, but sometimes we have to learn how to unlove someone when we don’t really want to.

-I’ve made the love risk a couple times and ended up eating shit.
+You might have taken a risk in love before and ended up hurt.
 Being rejected isn’t fun, spending your nights crying and rewinding the situation in your head isn’t a good time.
 But it’s something many of us will experience.
 Don’t take it as something negative—it’s life.

-#1 Realize it’s not about unloving them.
-Maybe unloving is the wrong word, but it’s not about not loving them.
+Maybe unloving is the wrong word, but it’s not about not loving them either.
 If you truly love someone, you will always love them.
 This is more about accepting the fact that a relationship between you two is not possible right now.
-I don’t know if you’ll get back together or not, but you can’t wait for them.
+We don’t know if you’ll get back together or not, but you can’t wait for them.
 This is about learning to let go.
 [Read: When you should stop loving someone]

-#2 Accept it.
-If you want to know how to unloved someone, you need to accept the fact that this isn’t going to happen.
+If you want to know how to unlove someone, you need to accept the fact that it isn’t going to happen.
 The relationship, yeah, it ain’t working out.
-I know you want to try as hard as you can to keep things together or to make someone be with you, but you can’t do that.
+We know you want to try as hard as you can to keep things together or to make someone be with you, but you can’t do that.
 It fails that way.
 Accept the fact that it’s over.
 It’s hard, but this is something you need to do.
 [Read: Loving someone you can’t have – 15 ways to handle the pain]

-#4 Don’t rebound.
-Listen, I know this is a popular way to get over someone, but if you have a boyfriend the next day, you’re not actually allowing yourself time to get over the other person.
+Listen, I know this is a popular way to get over someone, but if you have a new partner the next day, you’re not actually allowing yourself time to get over the other person.

 How can you grieve someone when you’re already making out with someone else?
 Learning how to unlove someone doesn’t work like that.
 You need time on your own to process your emotions.
 If you rush into a new relationship, you’re not being honest with yourself or this new person.
 Don’t rebound because you’re scared to be alone with your thoughts, embrace them.

 Some people may take weeks, some months, and others take years.
 Does it mean you’re less of a person because it takes you a year to get over someone?
-No. I’m still getting over the last guy I dated—we were together for three weeks and that was a year ago.
 There’s no time limit.
 [Read: How long does it take to get over someone?
 The magic number]

-#6 Focus on yourself.
-I know everyone tells you, “focus on you.”
+We know, everyone tells you, “focus on you.”
 Though you nod your head to their advice at the same time, you’re probably like, “What the f*ck does that mean?”
-I get it.
+We get it.
 But they’re right.

 What they mean is that you need to do things that make you happy.
 Focus on doing things that provide you joy.
 Now’s the time to grow into your own person.
 Remember you liked painting?
 Remember how you loved to ride your bike along the riverside?
 Do it and do it now.
 [Read: How to be happy again and draw happiness from within]

-#7 Get them off of your social media.
 This is the hardest thing to do.
-I unfollowed my ex from all social media and believe me, it was like I deleted him out of my life, removing him from my memory.
+It might feel like you’re deleting them out of your life, removing them from your memory.
 Which in a way, is kind of what you’re doing.

-#8 Don’t only think about the good times.
-I know you’re going to replay the good moments you had with them in your head over and over.
-Trust me, I’m like a broken record when I’m trying to get over someone.
+We know you’re going to replay the good moments you had with them in your head over and over.
+Most people can be like a broken record when they’re trying to get over someone.

-I analyze every single thing they ever said, the look in their eyes—all that crap.
-This is normal and I’m not going to tell you not to do it.
+You might analyze every single thing they ever said, the look in their eyes—all that crap.
+This is normal and we’re not going to tell you not to do it.
 If you do it, it’s okay.
 But you need to remind yourself of how that person really made you feel outside of those beautiful moments.
 Keep those memories close to you because the moments you had with that person weren’t always happy.
+Remove those rose-tinted spectacles and see things for how they actually were.
 [Read: How to get over someone you really love – 14 steps to get there fast]

-#10 Alone time is good, but to a limit.
 It’s good to be alone when you’re dealing with your emotions.
-You need that personal time to yourself so I’m pro-alone time.
+You need that personal time to yourself so we’re pro-alone time.
 However, if you’re no longer seeing your friends then this is when it becomes a problem.

-#11 Meet new people.
-They don’t have to be people you want to sleep with, this isn’t what I mean.
+They don’t have to be people you want to sleep with, that isn’t what we mean.
 Though, you should be meeting new people in general.
-I know this person took up a lot of your time, I know you invested your free time with them.
+We know this person took up a lot of your time, we know you invested your free time with them.

 Now that they’re not around, you need to fill that time up with positive people.
 Go out with your friends, take new classes, and meet people through that.
 Basically, you need to surround yourself with people who enjoy the same things as you do.
 [Read: How to make new friends as an adult]

-#12 Give yourself a makeover.
-I know it sounds a little PG-13, but it’s true.
+We know it sounds a little PG-13, but it’s true.
 Go get your hair cut and colored, get your nails done, get a new outfit.
-I don’t care what it is, but do something that boosts your self-esteem and makes you feel how you used to feel.
+We don’t care what it is, but do something that boosts your self-esteem and makes you feel how you used to feel.

 Though you’re grieving over someone, this doesn’t mean make yourself feel worthless.
 It didn’t work out with this person, but it will work out with someone else.
+In the meantime, you can focus on feeling fantastic about yourself.
 [Read: When you miss someone – 20 mind tricks to stop missing the wrong person]

-#13 Get away from it.
-Now, you don’t have to do a worldwide trip, I mean, you can, I’m not saying it’s bad.
-But you can also do a weekend getaway.
+Now, you don’t have to do a worldwide trip.
+Of course, you can if you want, but not everyone has the means.
+A good piece of middle ground could be a weekend getaway.
 Basically, remove yourself from the environment.
 Sitting at home all day and night watching romance films isn’t going to do it.

-Get yourself out of the environment which reminds you of that person.
+Get yourself out of the spot that reminds you of that person.
 This helps you clear your head and gain some perspective on the situation.
 [Read: 12 inspiring travel destinations for soul searching]

 Sure, you two had a lot in common, but you need to see what went wrong.
 This way, you can use this information and acceptance for self-growth and your next relationship.